20 things to do at anchor:

 The "Perfect" Conditions

 For the second half of December, we were faced with the worst possible conditions: strong north winds.
 If you have wind blowing from the north onto a strong current coming from the south, you get massive, steep waves that would eat a boat like ours alive.
 Someone once told me to think of it like petting a cat from back to front...
-Don't get me wrong, there's nothing like standing in water up to your knees while struggling to hand steer your boat and dodge the ocean's big waves shooting up many feet above your boat, and coming down to punch you right in the face... but we decided to wait.
+Don't get me wrong, there's nothing like standing in water up to your knees while struggling to hand steer your boat and dodge the ocean's big waves shooting up many feet above your boat... but we decided to wait.

 We took their advice seriously, but were both firm in taking this window.
 Although, we didn't deflate and deck-mount our dinghy, incase we needed it for a tow in the unlikely event that our inboard engine failed.